Thornton Rust: 2001 census

 The 2001 UK census showed that the population was split 50% male to 50% female.
 The religious constituency was made of 78.4% Christian and the rest stating no religion or not stating at all.
 The ethnic make-up was 97.7% White British and 2.3% White other.
 There were 57 dwellings.

 2011 census

 The 2011 UK census showed that the population was split 51.4% male to 48.6% female.
 The religious constituency was made of 78.5% Christian and the rest stating no religion or not stating at all.
 The ethnic make-up was 98.1% White British and 1.9% each White Other.
 There were 63 dwellings.

 Community and culture

-The village has a bus service which is operated by the Little White Bus and goes between Hawes and Leyburn.
-More Services can be reached from the nearby villages of Aysgarth and Worton.
+The village has a bus service operated by the Little White Bus between Hawes and Leyburn.
+More services can be reached from the nearby villages of Aysgarth and Worton.